purvisolankiai/Note-Assignment/README.md

 Instructions

-Clone the repository:
+Clone the repository
-git clone <repository-url>

-Navigate to your project folder: cd <project-folder>
+Navigate to your project folder

 Install dependencies:
 npm install